kinnala/scikit-fem/README.md

 e = ElementTriP1()
 basis = Basis(m, e)  # shorthand for CellBasis

-# this method could also be imported from skfem.models.laplace
+# can also be imported from skfem.models.laplace
 @BilinearForm
 def laplace(u, v, _):
     return dot(grad(u), grad(v))

-# this method could also be imported from skfem.models.unit_load
+# can also be imported from skfem.models.unit_load
 @LinearForm
 def rhs(v, _):
     return 1.0 * v